 A directed study course is an individualized program of study designed in collaboration with a faculty member and intended to be either an extension of a previous course or the study of a topic not covered in the present curriculum (2, 3, or 4 credits).
 To qualify for a directed study, a student must be a sophomore, junior or senior with a minimum grade point average of 2.50.
 A student taking a directed study as an extension of a previous course must have received at least a grade of B in that course.
 A student may take up to 8 credits of directed study during his or her college career.
-Applications for directed study are available in the registrar's office and must be submitted to the dean of the faculty at least three weeks before the start of the term or half term in which the course is to be taken.
+Applications for directed study are available in the registrar's office and must be submitted to the division dean at least three weeks before the start of the term in which the course is to be taken.
 All directed study courses will have a 398 designation.
+A course listed in the present curriculum, a practicum, field experience or internship course cannot be taken as a directed study.